 If you really planned it right, you could get this project done in 24 hours.
 The time to sand it depends on how

-anal thorough you are and it only take about 15 minutes for the Mineral Spirits to dry.
-The Polyurethane takes 6 hours to dry though I really like to let the last coat dry over night.
+anal thorough you are and it only takes about 15 minutes for the Mineral Spirits to dry.
+The Polyurethane takes 6 hours to dry though I really like to let the last coat dry overnight.
 The Wood Finish I used to seal the underside takes about 15 minutes to dry and then a few hours to cure but you can work with the other side in the meantime.
-Finally the spray paint dries to the touch in 15 minutes.
+Finally, the spray paint dries to the touch in 15 minutes.
 After 1-2 hours you can handle the painted item and it is fully dry after 24 hours.

 To spray paint the rack, I had to fashion a manner in which to hang it so that I could paint without causing a mess, inhale the fumes and reach every part of the rack.
 The common area of my condo building near the dumpsters was a perfect location.